TE PUIAKI PŪTAIAO MATUA A TE PIRIMIA THE SCIENCE PRIZE

 Referees

-- The entry must be endorsed by two international referees and two New Zealand referees who will give their expert opinion about the impact of the discovery for a transformative scientific1 discovery or achievement.
+• The entry must be endorsed by two international referees and two New Zealand referees who will give their expert opinion about the impact of the scientificadvance.
 This may be evidenced in a variety of ways (see selection criteria).

-- “A referee cannot have co-authored an academic paper, with more than 15 authors, in the last five years with either the Principal Investigator, or any team member of the application, if either the referee, the Principal Investigator, or any team member of the application is lead, corresponding, or last author on the academic paper”.
+• “A referee cannot have co-authored an academic paper, less than 15 authors, in the last five years with either the Principal Investigator, or any team member of the application, if either the referee, the Principal Investigator, or any team member of the application is lead, corresponding, or last author on the academic paper”.

-- “A referee cannot have co-authored three or more academic papers, with more than 15 authors, in the last five years with either the Principal Investigator, or any team member of the application.”
+• “A referee cannot have co-authored three or more academic papers, with less than 15 authors, in the last five years with either the Principal Investigator, or any team member of the application.”

 If you are unsure then please make contact with the Prime Minister’s Science Prizes Secretariat.